 - Jan.
-7, 2011: Then PM Papandreou raises the violations of Greek airspace by Turkish jets before an audience that included PM Erdogan and Turkish ambassadors at Erzurum, Turkey.5 Two days prior, 8 Turkish planes flew over a Greek island, prompting Papandreou to threaten a pull-out of the event. - Nov.
-16, 2011: The Hellenic Air Force announced formation of two Turkish RF-4 fighter tactical reconnaissance aircraft fly over Kastelorizo at 1,000 feet altitude.
-This was the fourth time Turkish air fighters fly over Greek territory in 2011.6 - March 21, 2012: Associated Press reports Greece's Foreign Ministry says a Turkish research ship entered an area of the Greek continental shelf in the Aegean Sea without having informed Athens, as it should have under the international Law of the Sea.
-Greece's Foreign Ministry issued a formal complaint to Turkey's government. - Jan.
-31, 2013: Seven Turkish fighter jets violated Greek airspace. - Jan.-Mar.
-2013: Greek FM Dimitris Avramopoulos submitted a formal complaint to the UN after Turkey said in April 2012 that it would issue exploration licenses in a disputed area south of Rhodes.
+31, 2013: Seven Turkish fighter jets violated Greek airspace.7 - Jan.-Mar.
+2013: Then Greek FM Dimitris Avramopoulos submitted a formal complaint to the UN after Turkey said in April 2012 that it would issue exploration licenses in a disputed area south of Rhodes.
 In reply to Greece, Turkey filed a note with the UN stating Greece's claims are unfounded under international law.
-Greek diplomats described Turkey's claim as "riven with inaccuracies" and "legally ridiculous."
-Greek PM Antonis Samaras raises topic with Turkish PM Erdogan, calling on Turkey to recognize Greece's rights under international law.
-9 - Mar.
-20, 2013: Athens files an official complaint with Ankara after a Turkish research vessel entered the area between the islands of Rhodes and Kastellorizo in the southern Aegean, encroaching upon Greece's continental shelf, whose boundaries are disputed by Turkey.10 - Jan.
-14, 2014: Turkish helicopter and 12 jets violate Greek air space.
+Greek diplomats described Turkey's claim as "riven with inaccuracies" and "legally ridiculous."8 Then Greek PM Antonis Samaras raises topic with then Turkish PM Erdogan, calling on Turkey to recognize Greece's rights under international law.9 - Mar.
+20, 2013: Athens files an official complaint with Ankara after a Turkish research vessel entered the area between the islands of Rhodes and Kastellorizo in the southern Aegean, encroaching upon Greece's continental shelf, whose boundaries are disputed by Turkey. - Jan.
+14, 2014: Turkish helicopter and 12 jets violate Greek air space. - Oct.
+28, 2014: As a result of Ankara raising tensions in the eastern Mediterranean due to energy finds within the Republic of Cyprus' exclusive economic zone (EEZ).
+Turkish fighter jets entered Greek airspace on two occasions.12